communityus-branch/developerportal/pages/platforms/android.md

 The Affdex SDK has the following operating modes:

-*   Camera mode:  the SDK turns connects to the camera and processes the frames it records.
+*   Camera mode:  the SDK turns on and connects to the camera and processes the frames it records.
 Sample app: MeasureUp.
 *   Video file mode:  provide to the SDK a path to a video file.
 *   Pushed frame mode:  provide to the SDK individual frames of video and their timestamps.
 *   Photo mode:  provide discrete images to the SDK (unrelated to any other image).